triton-inference-server/model_navigator/docs/package/package.md

 # Navigator Package

-The model graph and/or checkpoint is not enough to perform a successful deployment of model.
+The model graph and/or checkpoint is not enough to perform a successful deployment of the model.
 When you are deploying model for inference you need to be aware of model inputs and outputs definition, maximal batch size that can be used for inference and other.